imsys/JSON-ADVPL/LEIAME.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Por que GPL?

-Para entender porque usei GPL ao invés de LGPL nessa biblioteca, leia: <https://www.gnu.org/philosophy/why-not-lgpl.html>.

-É bem facil tornar seu código livre, você pode ver instruções aqui: <http://www.gnu.org/licenses/gpl-howto.html>

-Se precisar de ajuda, pode entrar em contato comigo pelo email:

-arthur arroba life.net.br